Seattle area’s Katie Thurston named as next ‘Bachelorette’ during ‘After the Final Rose’

 “Rachael might not understand what it means to be Black in America,” James said on “After the Final Rose.”

 Thurston’s casting as “The Bachelorette” was first reported in early February by Steve Carbone, a reality TV spoiler specialist who goes by @RealitySteve on Twitter.
 While it’s typical for ABC to pull a finalist from “The Bachelor” to be the next “Bachelorette” star, why did ABC choose both Young and Thurston?
-Per Cardone, Young, the teacher, did not want to film her season before the end of the school year, which would have forced her to leave her students.
+Per Carbone, Young, the teacher, did not want to film her season before the end of the school year, which would have forced her to leave her students.
 So ABC opted to go with Thurston first.

-Cardone reports Thurston’s season will begin filming as soon as later this week under a COVID-19 quarantine bubble at a New Mexico resort.
+Carbone reports Thurston’s season will begin filming as soon as later this week under a COVID-19 quarantine bubble at a New Mexico resort.

 Although Thurston came in 11th place on “The Bachelor,” she made a positive impression on viewers after calling out the show’s most bullying contestants.
 Thurston ultimately went to James, asking him to address the toxic environment, which he did before sending Thurston packing a few episodes later.